dprol/dprol.github.io/index.md

 ---

 # About Me
 For past 4 years I’ve been involved in helping companies ranging from consumer and SaaS startups (Platzi, Cabify, Glovo) to larger enterprises (Home Select, IESE) with architecting and building their data products.
 Experienced in product building, software development, and data analytics.
-I love seeking to understand user behavior through iterative development and data.
+I enjoy working with people smarter than me, on problems that need solving.

 ## Links
 * My <a href= "https://twitter.com/DannyProl">Twitter account</a> is mostly stuff about web development, software, startups, databases, philosophy, product strategy and data operations.